 Cook the rice for about 15 minutes or until the rice has absorbed most of the liquid, but you’ll notice that the rice is still not cooked through.

 My favorite part is arranging all the seafood.
 I used large tiger shrimp, deveined and shelled but I left the tail on for a nicer presentation.
 Just arrange the clams, mussels and shrimp around the pan.
-Cover the pan again and cook for another 10 minutes or until the mussels and shrimp open up.
+Cover the pan again and cook for another 10 minutes or until the mussels and clams open up.

 Let me just tell you your house will smell incredible, your neighbors might come and visit you.
 Last step is to garnish this gorgeous dish with some fresh parsley and lemon wedges and you’ve got yourself dinner.